Hexa-Studios/hexa-studios.github.io/_posts/2020-06-25-tory-ferry-gets-notifications.md

 ---
 title: Tory Ferry gets Notifications
 slug: tory-ferry-gets-notifications
-date_published: 2020-06-25T21:59:30.000Z
+date: 2020-06-25T21:59:30.000Z
 date_updated: 2020-06-26T08:08:29.000Z
 tags: App, Tory
-excerpt: A huge update for the Tory Ferry app - the team are now able to send notifications to your phone for updates about changes to the service and news from the ferry team!
+description: A huge update for the Tory Ferry app - the team are now able to send notifications to your phone for updates about changes to the service and news from the ferry team!
+featured_image: /images/2020/06/tiny-shareimage.png
 ---

 A huge update for the Tory Ferry app - the team are now able to send notifications to your phone for updates about changes to the service and news from the ferry team!